bkshaw/portfolio/src/data/about.md

 # Intro

-I am an AI Engineer at [Valuence Technologies Japan](https://www.valuence-t.com/) (VT).
-My work at VT revolves around building products using the latest AI algorithms helping to scale its business.
-Before joining Valuence, I completed my Masters in Signal Processing from the IIT Guwahati.
-I enjoy learning about the latest developments in Artificial Intelligence in my spare time.
-I am particularly interested in projects with social impact.
-If I can be helpful to you or your cause and would like to meet, please feel free to get in touch.
+I am a Senior Advanced ML Engineer at [Cotality (formerly CoreLogic)](https://www.cotality.com/), where I architect AI solutions for the property insurance industry.
+Previously, I was a Lead AI Engineer at [Valuence Technologies Japan](https://www.valuence.inc/en/group/technologies/), developing AI systems for luxury goods authentication.
+I hold a Master's in Signal Processing from IIT Guwahati and a Bachelor's in Electrical Engineering from KGEC.
+With over 4 years of experience, my expertise spans computer vision, NLP, AI system design, and MLOps.

+I'm passionate about creating AI solutions with social impact while balancing technical excellence with practical business needs.
+I'm always excited to chat, collaborate, or simply share ideas!
+Feel free to get in touch!

 # Some history

-- I was born into a simple middle-class family in December 1994 in West Bengal, India.
-My parents, who were not literate due to lack of opportunity, had high ambitions for my education.

-- In my early years, I witnessed the hardships my parents faced to educate me.
-I have three siblings, and we used to study and play together.

-- The turning point in my life came when I was 9 years old and lost my mother to cancer.
-At that moment, I couldn't fully grasp the magnitude of the loss.

-- I always used to recall some of the last words my mother said to me, expressing her dream to see me educated and successful.
-Her words have stayed with me to this day.

-- From then on, I began taking my studies more seriously and consistently improved my grades year after year.

-- In 2011, at the age of 16, I completed my 10th grade with a score of over 91.72%.
-One of the highlights was my Mathematics score, where I achieved 98 out of 100.
-I ranked 3rd in my school that year.

-- In 2013, at the age of 18, I completed high school with a score of about 90.50%.
-Once again, the highlight was my Mathematics score, where I achieved a perfect 100 out of 100.
-I topped my school that year.

-- In 2017, I graduated with a degree in Electrical Engineering from KGEC in West Bengal, India.

-- In 2018, I took the GATE examinations and qualified for admission to pursue a Master's at IIT Guwahati.
+- 1994: Born in West Bengal, India to parents who, despite lacking formal education, instilled strong values of determination and perseverance.
+Their emphasis on education would shape my entire journey.

+- Early 2000s: Grew up with three siblings in a supportive family environment that balanced academics and recreation.
+Our home was filled with books and learning materials, despite limited resources.

+- 2003: At age 9, experienced a profound loss when my mother passed away from cancer.
+Her final wish for my education and success became my driving force.
+I still remember her words about the importance of knowledge and perseverance.

+- 2011: Achieved 91.72% in 10th grade with a 98/100 in Mathematics, ranking 3rd in school.
+This was when I first discovered my love for problem-solving and analytical thinking.

+- 2013: Completed high school with 90.50% and a perfect score of 100 in Mathematics, earning the position of school valedictorian.
+The mathematical precision and logic fascinated me, setting the foundation for my future in engineering.

+- 2017: Graduated from KGEC with a degree in Electrical Engineering.
+During this time, I developed a keen interest in the intersection of mathematics and technology, particularly in signal processing.

+- 2018: After months of rigorous preparation, successfully passed the competitive GATE examination and secured admission to the prestigious IIT Guwahati.
+The journey to IIT was challenging but rewarding, teaching me the value of persistence.

-- In 2019, I completed an internship as a Machine Learning Engineer at Tata Consultancy Service in Chennai.
+- 2019: Landed a Machine Learning internship at Tata Consultancy Services in Chennai.
+This was my first real exposure to AI and machine learning, where I worked on practical applications that would shape my career path.

-- In 2020, I finished my Master's degree in Signal Processing and Machine Learning.
-I truly enjoyed my studies as the subject encompassed Mathematics and Computer Science, which are my first and second loves.
+- 2020: Completed my Master's in Signal Processing and Machine Learning at IIT Guwahati.
+The program perfectly combined my love for mathematics with practical applications in AI, setting me on my current career path.

-- Also in 2020, after completing my Master's, I joined Valuence Technologies as an AI Engineer to develop products for the company.
+- 2020-2024: Joined Valuence Technologies as an AI Engineer and progressed to Lead AI Engineer.
+Over four years, I developed AI systems for luxury goods authentication, working on challenging problems that required both technical expertise and business acumen.

-- I have been working at Valuence Technologies for over 4 years, and during this time, I have made significant contributions to the development of many of its products and tools.
+- 2024-Present: Took on the role of Senior Advanced ML Engineer at Cotality (formerly CoreLogic), where I architect AI solutions for the property insurance industry.
+This new challenge allows me to apply my expertise in a different sector while continuing to grow professionally.

 Ask me in person for other stories that I'm afraid to share with the internet.